 “I will explain.
 I’m heading home to celebrate with my wife.
 She came to my office to give me the news.
-We’re getting a divorce, in New Jersey” I said and looked back but the lady, my wife was gone.
+We’re moving to New Jersey” I said and looked back but the lady, my wife was gone.
 I searched and saw her standing behind the car.

 “Oh!
-There you are,” I said and opened my arm and ran towards her for embrace.
-The Police followed giving orders.
+There you are,” I said and opened my arm and ran towards her to call her to testify.
+The Police followed me giving orders.

 “Thanks for waiting,” I said to her but she moved back and hastened to safety.

 “This is the best day of my life.”
 I said and looked around laughing.

 I faced the crowd.
 Listen, everyone.
 We”re leaving for New Jersey right now.
 It’s going to be a long trip but don’t worry, we’ll be back soon.
 Don’t worry, we’ll be fine.”

 Suddenly the paramedics launched at me.
 I wrestled until I slept off in their arms.